Hyperbaric Oxygen Therapy

 - Decreases risk of amputation in the case of diabetic leg or foot wounds

 - Promotes new skin growth

 - Helps fight infection and prevents future problems from occurring

 Is Hyperbaric Oxygen Therapy Safe?

 Yes.
 Hyperbaric oxygen therapy is a safe and evidence-based treatment proven to speed up the healing process in certain types of wounds.

 Our hyperbaric oxygen chambers are clear, see-through chambers that allow patients to sit up or lie down while sleeping, watching TV or conversing with staff.
 The chamber can accommodate a parent and child if needed.

 How Long Does HBOT Last?

 The length of treatment is dependent on the diagnosis.
 Typical treatments will last 90 minutes and are given once or twice daily, Monday-Friday, for as little as a few days or up to several weeks.

-For more information on hyperbaric oxygen therapy at the Trinity Center for Wound Care & Hyperbaric Medicine at Bettendorf, IA, or Moline, IL, please contact us today.
+For more information on hyperbaric oxygen therapy at the Trinity Center for Wound Care & Hyperbaric Medicine, please contact us today.
 A physician's referral is not required.